 Note: Linking to another page using

-will run the new page on the same process as your page.
+target="_blank"will run the new page on the same process as your page.
 If the new page is executing expensive JS, your page's performance may suffer.
-To avoid this userel="noopener"
+To avoid this userel="noopener".

 Use the disabled attribute on any element that is allowed the disabled attribute in HTML.